phpx-foundation/website/README.md

 - Add latitude/longitude to events to visualize
 - How do we ensure that groups that never meet eventually disappear from the site
 - We should have a "placeholder" concept for groups that are considering forming (maybe subdomains)

-If any of that sounds interesting, [join the Discord](https://discord.gg/wMy6Eeuwbu)!
-You're welcome to [PR changes](https://github.com/phpx-foundation/website), but it's best to talk it thru with group organizers first.

 ## What's Next